Courey/subprocess_signal/README.md

 - you see the app build
 - you see the sandbox start
 - you see the sandbox running Sandbox startup plugin
+- you press ^c to terminate the process (this uses SIGINT)
+- you see the process abruptly end and you do NOT see any of the logs from the async end()

 ```
 > dev